 This Regulation is based on the draft implementing technical standards submitted to the Commission by the European Insurance and Occupational Pensions Authority.

 The European Insurance and Occupational Pensions Authority has conducted open public consultations on the draft implementing technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the advice of the Insurance and Reinsurance Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1094/2010 of the European Parliament and of the Council.

 Undertakings should be given sufficient time to implement the updated reporting requirements.
-The date of application of this Regulation should therefore be deferred.
+The date of application of this Regulation should therefore be deferred to 30 January 2027.

 HAS ADOPTED THIS REGULATION: